CATARACT SURGERY

 SURGERY DAY

 On the OR table I was given mild IV sedation to remain conscious so I could respond to directives from the surgeon.
 After a few minutes I saw the new lens going in as the room became clearer.
 Three grainy black circles appeared in front of my vision which slowly sharpened -- which I believe was the toric being rotated for correct axis.
 Afterwards I was wheeled back to the changing room.
 An eye patch wasn't needed but I kept my eye closed on the drive home.
-Partially because I was still dilated but also because I was worried the IOL would show odd geometry or some sort of unnatural look and I wanted it to settle.

 BACK HOME

-With my brownish lens gone, hues took on a slight bluer shift as expected, with a fresh, clean look.
-Honestly, I cant remember ever seeing this clearly.
-One surprising change was the gas burner on my stove. it danced with vibrant purple and varied range of blues, almost like a stained glass window.
+My first serious look at the inside of my house revealed that my worrying about an IOL creating an odd look was unfounded.
+It simply looked like I was wearing a quality contact lens(!)
+The EDOF design showed no zones or gradients and the texture of my couch, walls, and branches on the trees outside was highly detailed.
+Edges were very sharp and colors had a vibrancy and ‘pop’ equal to/better than my glasses.
+With my brownish cataract gone, hues took on a slight bluer shift as expected with a fresh, clean look.
+Honestly, I can't remember ever seeing this clearly.
+One surprising change was the gas burner on my stove.
+It danced with vibrant purple and varied ranges of blue, almost like a stained glass window.
 I never saw these shades before.
-My natural eye which I had thought saw white normally had a slightly muted, tan hue by comparison, it was almost funny.
+My other eye which I had thought saw white normally had a slightly muted, tan hue by comparison, it was almost funny.
 After marveling over the clarity something occured to me: having a Core FOV months ago helped enhance the clarity of the IOL since the space between the lens and the retina was clearer(!)

+The next test was NEAR FOCUS.
+Up close I was expecting a dense blur from all the scare stories I had read online.
+But it was exactly like wearing a contact lens.
+When wearing -2.50 contacts I used to strain when text got closer than about 18”.
+With the IOL details also began getting slightly strained at 18".
+Yet I was able to read my phone at arms length, all I needed was a pair of +1.50 readers.
+Honestly, I laughed at all the anxiety and worry I had been experiencing for months.
+For computer use +1.25 was perfect.
 In the dark on bright sources like street lights and headlights I do get a small diagonal flare at a 45 degree angle but this seems to be diminishing each day.
-I did have a few new floaters and a dark one in central vision was unexpected and very annoying.
+I also got a few new floaters the day after surgery and a dark speck in central vision was unexpected and very annoying.
 But by the 3rd day the central speck had moved away and the others dissipated or mostly faded.
-At the 10 day mark I have only one speck that crosses vision on occasion.
+At the 10 day mark I had only one speck that crosses vision on occasion.
 I don't expect perfection but there's one thing that months of floaters and a cataract prepares you for: How to endure visual anomalies.

 CONCLUSION

-This journey from PVD-Floaters -->FOV -->Cataract surgery took one year and seven months.
+This journey from PVD & FloatersFOVCataract surgery took one year and seven months.
 For me, it was completely worth it and the once-frightening mysteries of FOVs and cataracts seem almost boring now.

 Datsunzgarage.us © 1997-2026